 One of the best things you can do is to set a good example: your child will learn about good oral hygiene just by watching you brush and floss your own teeth.

-Your NHS dental treatment is free while you are pregnant and for the first year after your baby is born.
+Your NHS dental treatment in the UK is free while you are pregnant and for the first year after your baby is born.
 All you need to do is show your dentist your MatB1 certificate or NHS Prescription Maternity Exemption Certificate.
 You can get these forms from your GP or from a registered midwife via form FW8.

 Children are treated free under the NHS.
 To find an NHS dentist in your area, go www.bda-findadentist.org.uk, or ring NHS Direct on 0845 4647